MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/activity-reports/browser-usage-report.md

 :::image type="content" alt-text="Microsoft browser usage report." source="../../media/95557c88-24ee-417d-a828-96ba00b17aaf.png" lightbox="../../media/95557c88-24ee-417d-a828-96ba00b17aaf.png":::

 The **Microsoft browser usage** report can be viewed for trends over the last 7 days, 30 days, 90 days, or 180 days.
-The data in each report usually covers up to the last seven days.

 The **Daily active users** chart shows you the daily user count for Microsoft Edge when used to access to Microsoft 365 services.